bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a javascript library, but is commonly referred to as a framework, that assists with the building of single page apps using javascript.
+It eliminates the need for different aspects off a webpage to be loaded from different pages, instad using a combination of state, props, and JSX to render each part of the app in the same page.

 - [ ] What does it mean to _think_ in react?

+Thinking in React means to break down everything in a page to components.
+Components are reusable pieces of code that contain functions or styles used together to create a working app.

 - [ ] Describe state.

+"State" is a plain js object.
+It holds information that is managed from inside the component, similar to variables being declared within a function.

 - [ ] Describe props.

+"Props" are also plain js objects.
+Instead of being managed inside the component, props get passed into the component, similar to function parameters.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are functions that render the page again after any DOM manipulation by the react components.
+When state or props change, the app must render again, and the side effects will occur.

 ## Project Set Up